alvarordn/co-estimator/Dummy attacks/07 - Multiple Attack Pseudomeasurements Evaluation/README.md

 | 6           | 110 – 115             | 101.0 – 101.5      |
 | 7           | 115 – 120             | 101.5 – 102.0      |

-The result files are named according to the format: `{scenario}_{band}.json`, where `{scenario}` refers to the availability of MV feeder measurements and `{band}` refers to the amplitude band used for the attacks.
-For example, `with_MV_3.json` contains results for simulations over a set of measurements that includes MV ones and where all attacks were injected using band 3.
+The result files are named according to the format: `{mode}_{scenario}_{band}.json`, where `{mode}` refers to identification or detection results, {scenario} refers to the availability of measurements in the MV feeders and `{band}` refers to the amplitude band used for the single attack.
+For example, `identification_withMV_5.json` contains results for simulations where the attack was injected using band 5 and considering measurements in the MV feeders.

 ## `.json` File Structure